abravalheri/ini2toml/docs/setuptools_pep621.rst

   the ``project.scripts`` field defined by :pep:`621`.

+- When not present in the original config file, ``include_package_data`` is explicitly added with the ``False`` value to the translated TOML.
+  This does not change directly how the configuration is handled (given that currently the default value for this field is ``False``), but allows an eventual future change in the default value to ``True`` if the :pypi:`setuptools` maintainers decide so.
+This eventual change is mentioned by some members of the community as a nice quality of life improvement.

 Please notice these conventions are part of a proposal and will probably change as soon as a pattern is established by the :pypi:`setuptools` project.
 The implementation in ``ini2toml`` is flexible to quickly adapt to these